The Benefits of Introducing Workflows

 As a system default, all team members are permitted to create working copies and edit all content in them.
 However, accessing other users’ working copies or publishing any working copy requires the corresponding permission, just like managing users and workflows does.

-This is what Merfolk’s teams setup looks like:
+This is what Merfolk’s teams setup looks like in the JustRelate Console:

 Teams setup